dkmeteor/Folder-DrawerLayout/README.md

 #TODO

 - I considered the effect is not nature.
 But I have no idea how to make it more smooth.
-- As soon as I decide how to change it, i will soon make it available for RightDrawer and .
+- As soon as I decide how to change it, I will soon make it available for RightDrawer and .

 # License
 Copyright (c) 2015 [Dean Ding](http://dk-exp.com)